techwithgbenga/ProShowcase/README.md

-# 🚀 ProShowcase — The Ultimate Portfolio/CV Web App
+# 🚀 ProShowcase — Portfolio/CV Web App

 **ProShowcase** is a professional, modern, and fully customizable open-source Portfolio and CV web application built with **React**, **Tailwind CSS**, and **Framer Motion**.
 It’s designed for developers, creatives, and professionals who want to showcase their skills and experience in a stylish, interactive, and accessible way.